FilipeMCruz/sensae-console/project/README.md

 nx serve <frontend-name>
 ```

-All communications between backend services, databases and message brokers are authenticated so there's a need to create users and it's account passwords, for that create the following files, be sure to replace any identified tag (`<this is a tag>`).
+All communications between backend services, databases and message brokers are authenticated so there's a need to create "system" users and it's account passwords, for that create the following files, be sure to replace any identified tag (`<this is a tag>`).

 File: `project/frontend-services/apps/sharespot-fleet-management-frontend/src/environments/environment.ts`